GongMathProba/GongMathProba.github.io/index.md

 ## Talks
 - An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies, Shandong University.
 Oct.
 12th, 2020).
+- A polynomial-time approximation scheme for the maximal overlap of two independent Erdos-Renyi graph(Zhongtai Securities Institute for Financial Studies, Shandong University.
+Nov.
+7th, 2022)[Slides]

 ## Papers
 - My bachelor thesis(in Chinese) Stein's method and its applications into statistical physics